miharothl/CarND-MPC-Project/README.md

 The state of the car is represented in world coordinate system by:

- * x coordinate
- * y coordinate
+ * x and y coordinate
- * psi - angle
+ * psi - orientation angle
  * v - velocity
+ * etc - cross track error
+ * epsi - orientation angle error

- Actuators were used:
+Two actuators were used:
   * delta - steering wheel
   * a - single actuator to simulate throttle and break pedals

-Kinematic model was used represented by the following equations:
+Kinematic model represented by the following update equations was used:

 ![kinematic model](./images/kinematic_model.png)

 Lf measures the distance between the front of the vehicle and its center of gravity.
 The larger the vehicle, the slower the turn rate.

+dt represents timestamp.

 ## Timestamp Length and Elapsed Duration

+Various N and dt values were used.
+Finally 10 and 0.1 were used as suggested by the Udacity instructors.
+Combination of 10 and 0.1 means that the MPC predicts state of the vehicle for 1 second ahead.
+Higher N values resulted in delays produced by the solver.
+The vehicle started to oscillate.
+Same was observed for looking only couple of steps away.

 ## Polynomial Fitting and MPC Preprocessing

 Simulator returns the way points in world coordinate system.
 Way points were transposed and rotated into vehicle coordinate system `main.ccp: lines 97-104`.
+As a result of transformation the process is simplified as orientation of the vehicle is 0 and the polynomial goes through the origin of the vehicle coordinate system.

 Once transformed a 3rd order polynomial was fitted to the waypoints.

-3rd order polynomial was fitted to the way points returned by the simulator.
-The way points wer

 ## Model Predictive Control with Latency

+Latency is used to simulate the delay between the actuator command to take effect on the vehicle.
+The actuator values computed by the solver for a next timestamp will be in the past.

+In order to compensate for that constraints were set to compute for two timestamps ahead `MPC.cpp lines 136-139`.

 ---